cmelab/flowerMD/paper/paper.md

 including common polymers, forcefields, and bulk system initialization algorithms.

 # Recipes
-The modular design of `flowerMD` creates potential for expanding a library of open-source and version-controlled workflows.
-To illustrate this, `flowerMD` offers the built-in polymer welding recipe using the following subclasses:`flowerMD.modules.welding.SlabSimulation`, `flowerMD.modules.welding.Interface`, `flowerMD.modules.welding.WeldSimulation`, and `flowerMD.library.simulations.Tensile`.
+The modular design of `flowerMD` enables version-controlled workflows to be created and shared.
+To illustrate this, we include a polymer welding recipe using the following subclasses:`flowerMD.modules.welding.SlabSimulation`, `flowerMD.modules.welding.Interface`, `flowerMD.modules.welding.WeldSimulation`, and `flowerMD.library.simulations.Tensile`.

-Combined, these four subclasses create the polymer welding recipe:
+Applying these routines in sequence defines a polymer welding recipe:

 1. `SlabSimulation` creates one "slab" with two flat surfaces of e.g. polyethylene.
 2. `Interface` duplicates the resultant slab and creates an "interface" system.
 3. `WeldSimulation` simulates thermal welding at this interface.
 4. `Tensile` simulates a tensile test of the resultant weld to create a stress/strain curve.

-Note that each of these steps can be run independently.
-For example, from the output of a single slab simulation, we could iterate over several weld temperatures where each one is followed by a series of tensile runs with different strain rates.
-Additionally, each step of the recipe is agnostic to system and forcefield selection, enabling easy iteration with different materials, forcefields, etc. without replicating the workflow code itself.

-This flexibility and ease of iteration is the core design principle of `flowerMD`, and enables both new and experienced researchers to more quickly begin the process of scientific inquiry via molecular dynamics simulations.
+In this example, four different kinds of molecular dynamics simulations are combined in sequence to enable the mechanical properties of a welded joint to be computed.
+By combining independent simulation steps and enabling any of them to be iterated over, a user can build more complex workflows.
+For example, we could specify a screening study by iterating over several weld temperatures, following each weld simulation with a sequence of tensile simulations to investigate how temperature and strain rate influence the debonding pressure of a polymer weld.

+Each of the steps in a recipe takes the molecular system and forcefield as arguments, enabling recipes that iterate over these concepts as well.
+For example, a user can create a recipe that generates welds of a set of polymer chemistries.
+Or, a user can create a recipe that measures the agreements in structural predictions for a set of forcefields.

-We encourage molecular simulation practitioners of all levels of expertise to file issues and submit pull requests to extend `flowerMD`'s utility.
+`flowerMD`'s recipe focus allows researchers to concisely and programmatically specify their desired simulation logic.
+By offloading the cognitive load of workflow specification, researchers can more easily ensure this logic is correct before embarking on computationally expensive studies.
+We encourage simulators of all levels of expertise to file issues requesting new features and to submit pull requests to extend `flowerMD`'s utility.

 # Availability
 `flowerMD` is freely available under the GNU General Public License (version 3)